AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 #### Verifying the accumulated data.

-It verifies that the following values align with those in the private function circuit's public inputs:
+It verifies that the following values align with those in the private call data:

 - Log hashes.
 - Log lengths.

 #### Verifying the transient accumulated data.

-1. It ensures that the following arrays match those in the private function circuit's public inputs:
+1. It ensures that the following arrays match those in the private call data:

    - Note hash contexts.
    - Nullifier contexts.